rabbitmq/rabbitmq-oauth2-tutorial/README.md

 > `curl 'http://localhost:8080/uaa/token_key' -i  -H 'Accept: application/json' -u admin:adminsecret`

-### About rotating UAA signing key
+### About rotating JWT signing key

-When UAA rotates the signing key we need to reconfigure RabbitMQ with that key.
+When UAA -or any other OAuth2 server- rotates the signing key we need to reconfigure RabbitMQ with that key.
 We don't need to edit the configuration and restart RabbitMQ.

 Instead, thru the `rabbitmqctl add_uaa_key` command we can add more keys.
 This is more or less what could happen.